emgag/varnish-towncrier/README.md

 **WORK IN PROGRESS**: more or less feature complete, but not used in production yet.

-**varnish-towncrier** is designed to distribute cache invalidation requests to a fleet of [varnish](http://varnish-cache.org/) instances running in an dynamic environment (e.g. AWS Auto Scaling, Azure Autoscale).
+**varnish-towncrier** is designed to distribute cache invalidation requests to a fleet of [varnish](http://varnish-cache.org/) instances.
 The agent daemon is listening for PURGE and BAN requests on a [Redis Pub/Sub](https://redis.io/topics/pubsub) channel and forwards incoming cache invalidation requests to its local varnish instance.
 It's the successor of [varnish-cache-reaper](https://github.com/emgag/varnish-cache-reaper), which is also used to fan out invalidation requests to multiple varnish instances, though its host list is static while with